Subspace recursive Fermi-operator expansion strategies for large-scale DFT eigenvalue problems on HPC architectures: Introduction

-In the electronic structure community, the most popular eigensolver strategies employed to solve these large DFT eigenvalue problems include the Davidson approach, Locally Optimal Block Pre-conditioned Conjugate Gradient (LOBPCG) method, or the Chebyshev filtered subspace iteration (ChFSI) approach.
-These eigensolvers belong to the category of iterative orthogonal projection methods (IOP) wherein the matrix $\Hmat$ is orthogonally projected onto a carefully constructed subspace rich in the wanted eigenvectors (Rayleigh-Ritz step), and subsequently, the resulting smaller dense projected Hamiltonian $\Hmatp$ is explicitly diagonalized (subspace diagonalization) to approximate the desired eigenvalue/eigenvector pairs of the $\Hmat$ matrix.
-The cubic scaling computational cost of this subspace diagonalization step dominates for medium to large-scale material systems ($N > 20,000$) in comparison to the costs associated with subspace construction and Rayleigh-Ritz steps in IOP methods.
-For instance, the authors~\cite{das2022} employing the ChFSI approach have reported that the subspace diagonalization constitutes roughly 30\% of the total ChFSI cost for $N \approx 30,000$, whereas it accounts for around 56\% of the total cost for $N \approx 50,000$.
-To this end, the current work explores recursive polynomial expansion approaches based on Fermi-operator expansion as an alternative to the subspace diagonalization procedure to improve the computational efficiency, thereby reducing the computational prefactor associated with the cubic complexity of the subspace diagonalization approach.
-Furthermore, the energy efficiency and parallel scaling efficiency of these approaches is examined on both multinode CPUs and multinode GPUs.
+DFT codes employing systematically convergent basis sets either in Fourier-space or in real-space require large number of basis functions per atom to achieve chemical accuracy compared to approaches employing AO basis sets.
+This results in large Hamiltonian matrices of dimension $M$ with $M \approx 10^{5} - 10^{8}$, whose $N$ smallest eigenvalue/eigenvector pairs we seek.
+We note that $N$ is usually $0.1-0.5\%$ of $M$, the total number of basis functions (degrees of freedom (DoFs)) used in the simulation.
+The most popular eigensolver strategies employed to solve these large-scale DFT eigenvalue problems include the Davidson approach~\cite{DAVIDSON197587}, Locally Optimal Block Pre-conditioned Conjugate Gradient (LOBPCG) method~\cite{lobpcg}, or the Chebyshev filtered subspace iteration (ChFSI)~\cite{chfsi, motam2013} approach.
+These eigensolvers belong to the category of iterative orthogonal projection methods (IOP) wherein the discretized Kohn-Sham Hamiltonian matrix $\Hmat$ of size $M \times M$ is orthogonally projected onto a carefully constructed subspace rich in the wanted eigenvectors (Rayleigh-Ritz step), and subsequently, the resulting smaller dense projected Hamiltonian $\Hmatp$ of dimension $k (<< M)$ is explicitly diagonalized (subspace diagonalization) to approximate the desired eigenvalue/eigenvector pairs of the $\Hmat$ matrix.
+The cubic scaling computational cost of this subspace diagonalization step dominates for medium to large-scale material systems ($N > 20,000$) compared to the costs associated with subspace construction and Rayleigh-Ritz steps in IOP methods.
+For instance, Das et al.\cite{das2022} employing the ChFSI approach have reported that the subspace diagonalization constitutes roughly 30\% of the total ChFSI cost for $N \approx 30,000$, whereas it accounts for around 56\% of the total cost for $N \approx 50,000$.
+To this end, the current work explores recursive Fermi-operator expansion approaches on HPC architectures as an alternative to the subspace diagonalization procedure to improve the computational efficiency, thereby reducing the computational prefactor associated with the cubic complexity of the DFT problem.
+Furthermore, the accuracy, computational efficiency, parallel performance and energy efficiency of these approaches are examined on both multi-node central processing unit (CPU) and graphics processing unit (GPU) architectures and compared with explicit diagonalization of the projected Hamiltonian matrix.